Last Updated on March 20, 2021 by Julia Wilson

 Allergies are an abnormal reaction by the cat’s immune system to a harmless substance that produces a cascade of symptoms such as itchiness and rash.
 The purpose of the immune system is to keep infectious microorganisms, such as certain bacteria, viruses, and fungi, out of the body, and to destroy any infectious microorganisms that do invade the body.

 There are four causes of allergies in cats, insect, contact, inhalant, and food.

-Flea allergy dermatitis (FAD) is the most common cause of insect allergies in cats.
-Flea saliva contains 15 known allergens; each one can cause an allergic reaction in the cat with just one bite enough to trigger an allergic reaction.
+Flea allergy dermatitis (FAD) is the most common dermatologic skin disease in cats.
+Flea saliva contains 15 known allergens; each one can trigger an allergic reaction in the cat with just one bite enough to cause an immediate or delayed allergic reaction.

 Symptoms of insect allergies: